PolicyStat/GitZen/README.md

 2. Located under the heading "New User", begin filling out the information to create a new user by first assigning them a username and password and filling the "Username", "Password", and "Affirm Password" fields with this information.

 3. In order to use GitHub ticket information in GitZen, each user must provide a set of access information from a GitHub account linked to the repository from which the ticket information should be monitored.
-This access information consists of a GitHub username, repository name, and API key associated with the desired ticket information, and those access parameters should be filled into the "GitHub Username", "GitHub Repository", and "GitHub API Key" fields in the new user form respectively.
+This access information consists of a GitHub username, password, organization name, and repository name associated with the desired ticket information, and those access parameters should be filled into the "GitHub Username", "GitHub Password", "GitHub Organization", and "GitHub Repository" fields in the new user form respectively.
+If the repository is under a user account rather than an organization, provide the username in the organization field instead.

 4. In order to use Zendesk ticket information in GitZen, each user must provide a set of access information from a Zendesk account linked to the tickets that should be monitored.
 The first information required to access this data is a Zendesk user email and password, and those access parameters should be filled into the "Zendesk User Email" and "Zendesk Password" fields in the new user form respectively.
 The other three bits of Zendesk access information needed are more specific and are covered in the following steps.